 Find it on Goodreads and Amazon.

 Sieni A.M. is a coffee addict, Instagram enthusiast, world traveler, and avid reader turned writer.
-She graduated as an English and History high school teacher from the University of Canterbury and is currently living in Israel with her husband and two daughters.
+She graduated as an English and History high school teacher from the University of Canterbury and is currently living in Australia with her husband and two daughters.
 “Scar of the Bamboo Leaf” is her second novel.

 Website: http://sieniam.blogspot.co.il/